Environment and biodiversity

 Waste performance is monitored through assurance activities at all points along the waste management process.
 Inspections at our facilities are conducted to ensure hazardous wastes are properly segregated and incidents are raised where nonconformances are identified.
 We also track waste performance through monitoring waste data for each facility.

 Our waste performance data tracks waste volumes by stream (hazardous, non hazardous, recyclable, non recyclables) and by waste disposal outcome (e.g. recycled, incineration, evaporation, landfill).
-Our waste contractor for Australian operations has a key performance indicator to track percentage of waste diverted from landfill, with metrics defined as:

 We have identified opportunities for consideration for future waste management practices across our activities.
 These considerations include: